 We show the resulting ellipticity distribution in Fig. \ref{edist} (green histogram).
 In the same figure, the histogram of the noise-free lensed shapes along with their PSF-convolved version are plotted for comparison.
 Due to the effect of noise on moment-based shapes, a minuscule fraction of the ellipticity magnitudes got pushed to values above unity and will not be used in our analysis.
-To model measured galaxy sizes rather than adopting the true lensed-only catalogue sizes, we include an analytic formulation of the observed galaxy sizes due to signal-to-noise ratio and the magnitude of the ellipticity.
+To model measured galaxy sizes rather than adopting the true lensed-only catalogue sizes, we include an analytical formulation of the observed galaxy sizes due to signal-to-noise ratio and the ellipticity magnitude.
 We employ an analytical model \citep[Table 1]{refregier12} to add Gaussian noise of standard deviation

-to the half-light radii $r_{1/2}$ of our galaxies as a function of their ellipticity and ($i$-band) flux S/N, assuming the relative error in the half-light radius is the same as the relative error in the radius mean $a=\sqrt{a_1^2+a_2^2}$ with $a_1^2$ and $a_2^2$ being the semi-major and semi-minor axes.
+to the half-light radii $r_{1/2}$ of our galaxies as a function of their ellipticity magnitude and ($i$-band) flux S/N, assuming the relative error in the half-light radius is the same as the relative error in the radius mean $a=\sqrt{a_1^2+a_2^2}$ with $a_1$ and $a_2$ being the semimajor and semiminor axes.
 The ellipticity, $e$, is defined in equation \eqref{edefinition}.